List of rivers of West Bengal

-Most of the rivers of West Bengal originate from the Himalayan in the north or from the Chhota Nagpur plateau in the west and flow south or southeast over the state.
+Most of the rivers of West Bengal originate from the Himalayan in the north or from the Chota Nagpur plateau in the west and flow south or southeast over the state.
 Due to the rivers in the western plains, the water is very scarce or bare at any other time of the year, especially in the fall of the Falgun-Chaitra, except during the monsoon.

 List of rivers of West Bengal state, located in Eastern India.

 Lists of rivers in Bengal

 The major rivers of West Bengal state of India include: